Owenx80/odin_recipes/README.md

 # odin_recipes

-This project is a simple recipes website.
+This project is a simple recipes website without the use of Javascript.